 Black can be used within copy/text, and white provides contrast and clear spacing and can be used in headlines.

 To help emphasize your message we recommend that you use Monserrat for Headlines and subheads

 We would recommend you use the Bold and Light style for main and subheadings rather than thin, extra light, extra bold and black as these are less legible to read and more difficult to use.

-Also do not use capital letters, use a combination of Upper and Lower case as it help people read your message.
+Do not use capital letters.
+Rather, you should use a combination of Upper and Lower case as it helps people read your message.

 Body Text Typefaces

-For third-level headings and body copy we recommend you use Roboto.
+For third-level headings and body copy we recommend you use Sans Source Pro.

-Images are an integral part of our brand guidelines, images are more than simple visuals—they convey an emotion, and they can building trust and confidence over time and repeated exposure.
+Images are an integral part of our brand guidelines, images are more than simple visuals—they convey emotion and they can building trust and confidence over time and repeated exposure.

 They are an opportunity for us to visually communicate with our potential members and existing member, they show who you are, why we should be trusted and how we will make their lives simpler and better.

 When choosing images make use of interesting perspectives that will draw the eye.